 What Makes CIMB Visa Infinite Card Stand Out

 CIMB Visa Infinite Card is a great option for high-earning consumers seeking a no-fee cashback card that rewards frequent travel and provides travel perks.
 Before getting into details, it's important to know that consumers must earn at least S$120,000 per year in order to qualify for card approval.
 In addition, consumers interested in maximising their rewards potential with this card will need to spend at least S$2,000 per month.
 Consumers can still earn 1% unlimited cashback regardless of spend; however, in this case they would benefit more from cards that have a higher unlimited base rate like UOB One Card.

-What makes CIMB Visa Signature Card stand out is that, in addition to rewarding travel-oriented behavior, it offers elevated travel perks without charging an annual fee.
+What makes CIMB Visa Infinite Card stand out is that, in addition to rewarding travel-oriented behavior, it offers elevated travel perks without charging an annual fee.
 Some of these perks include complimentary travel insurance, airport lounge access, and discounted limousine transfers.
 Travel cards with comparable benefits often have a sizeable annual fee.